A Little Bit About Me – A Day in the Life of A Teacher

 Learn More About Madelyn

-Get a travel expert’s tips on making friends while traveling abroad > https://premiertefl.com/blog/make-friends-abroad/
+Get a travel expert’s tips on making friends while travelling abroad > https://premiertefl.com/blog/make-friends-abroad/

 Hear some of Madelyn’s tips for teaching in South Korea as a TEFL teacher > https://premiertefl.com/blog/teaching-in-south-korea/